 Involving employees in the process provides them with the opportunity to ask questions and to give honest feedback about how easy your employee policy handbook is to understand and follow from their perspective.

 You can also draw on their experiences working at the coal face when writing company policies to ensure that any changes you are proposing are practical and realistic.

 7. Be open to two-way communication

 People are often resistant to change, particularly when they’ve done something a particular way for a long period of time.
 They may have an emotional reaction to change, and they may also feel that the changes aren’t practical.

 Just as you need to clearly communicate the need for change, offering opportunities for employees to provide meaningful feedback can help to keep them engaged throughout the process.

-When you have corporate policy and procedure changes to communicate, consider using DeskAlerts as a channel to inform your employees.
+When you have corporate policy and procedure changes to communicate, there are a number of ways you can do so.

 DeskAlerts is an internal communications software system that sends pop-up notifications to desktops and push notifications to mobile devices.
 The messages display in a way that cannot be skipped or ignored – making it the perfect way to communicate critical policy and procedure changes.

 Other useful features include the ability to send video content to explain changes, HTML links to policy documents and a quiz module that will let you test employees’ knowledge of the changes to determine if you need to enhance your education activities.